 Melbourne’s Chinese New Year festival runs for 10 days with a mix of fireworks, food, markets and celebrations to mark the Year of the Dog.
 Events happen all across the city with a focus on bringing people of all different cultures together to celebrate.

 Superbike World Championship (Australian Round) - Phillip Island

 Superbike racing is much closer aligned with road bikes so it remains popular with everyday bike riders.
-The ‘Island Scorcher’ theme continues with this great three day event, or four if you include the Afterburner Ride day on the Monday.
 This year schools are encouraged to visit the event on 'Schools Free Friday', see the website for more information on this initiative.

 More information World Superbike